 This building was the original cooking kitchen for the tavern.
 It now houses a queen bed and bathroom with spa shower upstairs and a kitchenette and living room downstairs.
 The full size pullout can accommodate up to 2 additional persons.
 A small private deck with outdoor seating is located off the upstairs bedroom.
-This is the only building that can accomodate children under the age of 12.
+This is the only building that can accommodate children under the age of 12.
 Babysitting is available for an additional fee.
 The cottage has a working wood stove fireplace that can be used during the burning season, approximately October 1 to March 31.
 Due to the firewood quarantine in Virginia, customers who wish to use the wood stove must provide their own certified pest-free wood or purchase pest-free wood from the Innkeeper.
 Duraflame logs cannot be used in the wood stove.

 Tavern Keeper's Suite

 This two room suite located on the main floor of the Inn was the original living quarters for the tavern owners and their 16 children.
 Enjoy a king bed and spacious bathroom with spa shower.
 The sitting room can accommodate up to 2 additional persons on the full size pullout.
 This is the only room in the Inn that can accommodate children age 12 and above.